0xJCN/Forta-Agent-Sensitive-Function-Simulation/README.md

 ## Setup

-You will need to use two ethereum addresses to execute the necassary scripts.
+You will need to use two ethereum addresses to execute the necessary scripts.
 You will paste your addresses in `./src/constants.py` for the variables `MY_ADDRESS` and `NON_OWNER_ADDRESS`.
 You will also need to put your private keys for those addresses in a .env file:
 ```
 # this will be the owner address
 export PRVATE_KEY1 ="[Private_key]"